arifszn/reactive-button/README.md

 The targets of the below example:

 - Show a button showing the text '_Submit_'.
-- After clicking the button, change the button text to '_Submitting_' and send an HTTP request.
+- After clicking the button, change the button text to '_Loading_' and send an HTTP request.
 - Upon successful request, change the button text to '_Done_' as success notification.

 ```jsx